Fernando Torres: Style of play

 Torres was described as having "an eye for the spectacular" and being "capable of world-class skill", as well as being regarded as a "technically proficient, highly successful striker".
 He had the ability to find open spaces and capitalize on defensive errors.
 A hard-working striker, Torres was known for chasing down and putting pressure on opposing defenders.
 He was also capable of creating chances for other attackers; this also saw him being deployed in a deeper role as a second striker on occasion.

 Due to his consistent goalscoring as a young player, Torres was nicknamed El Niño ('The Kid').
 He could score with his head and both feet.
 In his prime (2007–2010), his prolific goalscoring earned him a reputation as the best striker in the world at that time.
 Prior to the 2009 Confederations Cup, the CBC described him as: "The golden boy of Spanish soccer and one of the most dangerous forwards in the game.
 Nicknamed El Niño (The Kid), Torres is coming off a solid second season for Liverpool in which he scored 14 goals.
 Torres is lightning quick, a deadly finisher and a player of such high class with the ball at his feet that he routinely makes the spectacular look ordinary."
 However, Torres lost most of his pace and form in later seasons due to injuries.

 Coaching career

-On 25 July 2021, Torres became head coach of Atlético Madrid’s Juvenil A (U19) team.
+On 25 July 2021, Torres became head coach of Atlético Madrid's Juvenil A (U19) team.
 On 11 June 2024, he became head coach of Atlético Madrid B. His debut on the first day of the Primera Federación season was a 1–0 home loss to Atlético Sanluqueño.
+In 2025–26, his side made the promotion playoffs, losing by a single goal to Ponferradina in the semi-finals.